Bicar®Z : the sodium bicarbonate for poultry feed

 Bicar®Z reduces water intake by about 5% and therefore improves poultry litter.

-Sodium Sulphate or Sodium Bicarbonate?
+Sodium Sulphate or Sodium Bicarbonate in poultry feed?

 Sulphur irritates hens' intestines

 "The aim should not be to buy cheaper feed, but to keep chickens as cheap as possible by lowering the production cost per kilogram of meat.
 The cost of feed is easy to estimate, since it makes up 60 percent of production costs, but in reality you have to look at the profit and loss as a whole, just the cost of feed.
-In this respect, sodium sulphate is actually cheaper than sodium bicarbonate, but it has laxative effects.
+In this respect, sodium sulphate is actually cheaper than sodium bicarbonate for poultry, but it has laxative effects.
 So I don't think it makes much sense to use sodium sulphate to ensure that the cost difference is minimal, while at the same time running the risk of having to administer astringent substances to balance the laxative effects"